ChrisViljoen/firebase_auth_demo/README.md

    ```
    - Select your Firebase project from the list
    - Choose the platforms you want to support (Android/iOS)
+   - When prompted, use the same package name/bundle ID you chose in step 3
    - This will generate `lib/firebase_options.dart`
-5. Add your platform-specific configuration files:
+6. Download and place your platform-specific configuration files:
-   - For Android: Place `google-services.json` in `android/app/`
+   - For Android: Download `google-services.json` from Firebase Console and place in `android/app/`
-   - For iOS: Place `GoogleService-Info.plist` in `ios/Runner/`
+   - For iOS: Download `GoogleService-Info.plist` from Firebase Console and place in `ios/Runner/`

 Note: The `firebase_options.dart` file contains your Firebase project configuration and is required for the app to connect to Firebase.
-The platform-specific configuration files can be downloaded from the Firebase Console after registering your apps.
+Make sure the package name/bundle ID matches exactly between your Flutter project configuration, Firebase Console, and platform-specific settings.

 ### Installation